 Our review is designed to help you maximize your score on the Physical Therapy Neurology Specialist Certification Examination .
-StatPearls questions and articles are linked directly to American Board of Physical Therapy Specialties® content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Physical Therapy Specialties (ABPTS®) topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Physical Therapy Neurology Specialist Certification Examination .

-We have 749 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 480 PubMed indexed review articles related to the ABPTS® Neurology Test.
+We have 789 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 299 PubMed indexed review articles related to the ABPTS® Neurology Test.
 You can customize practice questions to anatomical and clinical Neurology Physical Therapist Specialist subject areas.
-In addition, you will have access to a 250 question pre- and post-test Physical Therapy Neurology Specialist Certification Examination to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Physical Therapy Neurology Specialist Certification Examination to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores

 The StatPearls Physical Therapy Neurology questions will help you achieve a top score on the ABPTS® Neurology Test.
 324 authors and 7 editors have contributed to the development of the Physical Therapy Neurology Specialist Certification Examination content, which is continuously refined and updated to improve your learning experience.

 How many hours is the Physical Therapy Neurology Specialist Certification Examination ?